-We believe that our long-term success depends in large measure on the contributions of our employees.
-Our remuneration framework is designed to be consistent with market best practices, drive business strategy and create long-term shareholder value.
-Remuneration policies and practices as set out in the following report are governed by a set of sound principles which are in compliance with various regulatory requirements.
+We believe that our long-term success depends in large measure on our employees.
+Our remuneration framework is designed to reflect market best practices, drive business strategy and create long-term shareholder value.
+Our remuneration policies and practices are governed by a set of principles which are aligned with various regulatory requirements.